-The Board should establish an Audit Committee ("AC") with written terms of reference which clearly set out its authority and duties.
+11 The Board should establish an Audit Committee ("AC") with written terms of reference which clearly set out its authority and duties.

-- 11.1 The AC should comprise at least three directors, all non-executive, the majority of whom, including the chairman, should be independent. - 11.2 The Board should ensure that the members of the AC are appropriately qualified to discharge their responsibilities.
-At least two members should have accounting or related financial management expertise or experience, as the Board interprets such qualification in its business judgement. - 11.3 The AC should have explicit authority to investigate any matter within its terms of reference, full access to and co-operation by Management and full discretion to invite any director or executive officer to attend its meetings, and reasonable resources to enable it to discharge its functions properly. - The duties of the AC should include keeping under review the scope and results of the audit and its cost effectiveness and the independence and objectivity of the external auditors.
-Where the auditors also supply a substantial volume of non-audit services to the company, the committee should keep the nature and extent of such services under review, seeking to balance the maintenance of objectivity and value for money. - The AC should meet with the external auditors, and with the internal auditors, without the presence of the company's Management, at least annually. - 11.6 The AC should review the independence of the external auditors annually. - 11.7 The Board should disclose the names of the members of the AC, details of the Committee's activities, the number of Committee meetings held in that year, and the attendance of individual directors at such meetings in the company's annual report.
+- 11.1 The AC should comprise at least three directors, all non-executive, the majority of whom, including the Chairman, should be independent. - 11.2 The Board should ensure that the members of the AC are appropriately qualified to discharge their responsibilities.
+At least two members should have accounting or related financial management expertise or experience, as the Board interprets such qualification in its business judgement. - 11.3 The AC should have explicit authority to investigate any matter within its terms of reference, full access to and co-operation by Management and full discretion to invite any director or executive officer to attend its meetings, and reasonable resources to enable it to discharge its functions properly.

+11.4 The duties of the AC should include:

+- (a) reviewing the scope and results of the audit and its cost effectiveness, and the independence and objectivity of the external auditors.
+Where the auditors also supply a substantial volume of non-audit services to the company, the AC should keep the nature and extent of such services under review, seeking to balance the maintenance of objectivity and value for money; - (b) reviewing the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the company and any formal announcements relating to the company's financial performance; - (c) reviewing the adequacy of the company's internal controls, as set out in Guideline 12.1; - (d) reviewing the effectiveness of the company's internal audit function; and - (e) making recommendations to the Board on the appointment, reappointment and removal of the external auditor, and approving the remuneration and terms of engagement of the external auditor. - 11.5 The AC should meet with the external auditors, and with the internal auditors, without the presence of the company's Management, at least annually. - 11.6 The AC should review the independence of the external auditors annually. - 11.7 The AC should review arrangements by which staff of the company may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters.
+The AC's objective should be to ensure that arrangements are in place for the independent investigation of such matters and for appropriate follow up action. - 11.8 The Board should disclose the names of the members of the AC and details of the Committee's activities in the company's annual report.